RHFieldProductManagement/openshift-aio/labs/cnv/workshop/content/storage-setup.md

 ```execute-1
 oc get mcp
 ```

+This should show the following:

 ~~~bash
 NAME     CONFIG                                             UPDATED   UPDATING   DEGRADED   MACHINECOUNT   READYMACHINECOUNT   UPDATEDMACHINECOUNT   DEGRADEDMACHINECOUNT   AGE
 master   rendered-master-9d055df78d00fda1c014f7247c4270b2   True      False      False      3              3                   3                     0                      95m
 worker   rendered-worker-08d4857819910827ea841dcf71bc4a0a   False     True       False      3              0                   0                     0                      95m
 ~~~

+When we look at our nodes, we should start to see some of the nodes being drained:

 ```execute-1
 oc get nodes